30 Days free Return

 • 316L.
 The premium choice — surgical steel.
 Low carbon content gives greater resilience, especially at welds and joins.

-Each step up the ladder brings better corrosion resistance and a longer-lasting piece.
-316L surgical steel sits at the very top of that ladder for jewellery.
+Each step up the ladder brings better corrosion resistance and longer-lasting jewellery.
+316L surgical steel sits at the very top of that ladder.

-Key takeaway: the grade is the difference between a piece that lasts for years and one that fades within months.
+Key takeaway: the grade is the difference between jewellery that lasts for years and jewellery that fades within months.

 How Does 316L Surgical Steel Compare to Other Jewellery Materials?